-Pre-contemplation: Ignorance is bliss! you're unaware of the need to change and have no desire to do so.
+Pre-contemplation: Ignorance is bliss! you're unaware of the need to change, you have no desire to do so.

 Contemplation: Either you've decided you need to make some changes or friends or family have mentioned perhaps it's time, especially if they consider what you're doing is damaging to your health, or relationships.
 This stage can take a while because you're not yet fully committed to the idea (yet).

-Preparation: Your thinking about it - reading books, talking to people you think might help or who already have the habit you want to develop.
-All these things will help you decide when you'll be ready to begin.
+Preparation: You're thinking about it - reading books, talking to people you think may help, who already have the habit you want to develop.
+All this will help you decide when you'll be ready to start.

-Action: You've started to make some changes although you're aware you're having to focus to keep up the change.
-Keep reminding yourself about the positive feeling your new habit is giving you.
+Action: Changes are developing although you need to focus.
+Keep reminding yourself about the positive feelings your new habit is giving you.

-Maintenance: Your beginning to feel a lot more confident you can continue with this new regime, you're managing to deal with small relapses.
-This stage can be challenging and requires commitment.
+Maintenance: Confidence is growing in your ability to maintain the new regime, even managing to deal with small relapses.
+This stage can be challenging, it requires commitment.
+Call on your supporters.

-Relapse: It's human nature that challenges will present themselves and from time to time you may give in to them, but be assured that once you return to your new habit it will come back faster than the first time.
-However, remember the 6 stages and remind yourself why you wanted the change and the benefits it brought to you.
+It's human nature challenges will present themselves and from time to time you may give in to them, but be assured once you return to your new habit it will come back faster than the first time.
+However, remember the 5 stages - remind yourself why you wanted the change as well as the benefits it brought to you.

 Your ultimate goal is to make this change an automatic action, something requiring no specific thought or choice.
 Remember, a newly constructed wall is easily knocked down, but the longer it stands the harder it is to push over - just like your new habit.
 The hypnotherapist who helped me quit smoking told me this.

 So you've heard about Pilates in the media, or you may have seen posters where you exercise, you may even have passed by my studio in La Grade Freinet or other studios where you live and wondered what it's about and is the hype true?
 Your wondering "what can Pilates do for me"?